nodejitsu/handbook/book.md

 ## How To Contribute

-Anyone can contribute to any of our Nodejitsu open-source projects at any time.
+Anyone can contribute to any of our open-source projects at any time.
-Our [github site](http://github.com/nodejitsu) has the facilities for managing patches, issues, code comments, version control, and just about anything else an open source developer could need.
+Our [github site](https://github.com/nodejitsu) has the facilities for managing patches, issues, code comments, version control, and just about anything else an open source developer could need.